elaewin/MyNoWriNo/README.md

 ## A productivity app for writers.

 # What is My Novel Write Now?
-My Novel Write Now's main purpose is to provide an interface for writers, or anyone working on a writing project, to track their progress.
-Many writing projects (or competitions, such as National Novel Writing Month) have a minimum word count goal and a due date.
-My Novel Write Now allows the user to create a project that takes this information as input, allows the user to record their daily wordcount, and track their overall progress.
-My Novel Write Now can also save the project's deadline into the user's calendar (via the Calendar App) so that they are reminded of upcoming due dates.
+My Novel Write Now's provides a way writers to track their progress on writing projects, including daily word counts and the number of words required per day to reach a deadline.
+My Novel Write Now will also save a project's deadline to the user's calendar (via the Calendar App) so they are notified of upcoming due dates.

 ## Coming Soon!
 * A countdown timer, including a "Do Not Disturb" option, so writers can set timed "writing sprints" in order focus on writing without distractions.
 * The ability to post to social media, so users can share their progress with friends and other writers.
 * More statistics, including the ability for users to track the days and times in which they are most productive.
+* Google docs integration, so users who write in Google docs can update their daily word count more easily.

 ---